vtex-apps/vtex-ads/docs/doc/app/en.md

 `vtex-ads-conversion`

 This component is responsible for sending order data from the store to the ad platform.
 It is used when there is no API integration doing this.

+> ⚠️ **Important**: Before implementing the conversion component, please consult with technical support to determine if it's needed for your specific use case.